 Pick a quiet spot in your home where other people, television or noises won’t disturb you.
-Work time should be focused and shouldn’t be interrupted.
+Working from home time should be focused and shouldn’t be interrupted.
 Enjoy the silence!
 Or, if you dislike silence, white noise can help block out ambient noises.
 You can also put on whatever kind of music helps you focus.
 Did you know that video game music is actually a great tool to help you focus?
 It has been specifically designed to provide a stimulating background that doesn’t mess with your concentration!
 If you find your mind wandering off, take a break: walk away from your desk and do something else entirely for a few minutes.
 Go back to your desk with a renewed laser focus and get back into it.

 Using a computer:

 The design of a laptop computer is inherently problematic: the screen and keyboard are attached.
 Either your head and neck bend to see the screen or your hands and wrists use poor posture at the keyboard.
 If you use a laptop frequently, consider buying either an external monitor (pricey solution) or an external keyboard (cheaper solution) to improve your workstation set-up.
 With an external keyboard and mouse positioned at an ergonomic height, all you need to do is place a few textbooks under your laptop to raise the screen to eye level.

 If you use a laptop only occasionally (less than 1 hour per day), you may find that positioning the computer in your lap or using a laptop support for the most neutral wrist position is most comfortable.

 If you use a regular desktop computer, each of its parts can be adjusted as such:

 - Center the monitor and keyboard in front of you.